-One size does not fit all.
-We offer three programs tailored to meet low, medium, and high barrier needs; each established based on best practices evidence-based models.
+We offer three programs tailored to meet low, medium, and high barrier needs.
+The programs have been established based on best practices evidence-based models.
 Our data collection and analysis drive continuous program improvement.

-Our Community Housing Access Program provides and diversion assistance to stabilize homeless or at-risk homeless households with lower barriers.
-Clients are assisted with short term case management, rent or utility assistance, client identifications, food assistance, work clothes, medication, diapers, gas vouchers, bus passes, and other basic needs.
-Intervention is typically one week to three months
+Our Emergency Assistance Program provides prevention and diversion assistance to stabilize homeless or at risk of homeless households with lower barriers.
+Clients are assisted with short-term case management, rent or utility assistance, client identifications, food assistance, clothing, medications, diapers, gas vouchers, bus passes, and other basic needs.
+Intervention is typically one week to three months.

 Call us at 816-531-3727 to get help with housing.